FM FencingMonitor

 Static

-Requires one eligible offensive-context video or selected session with the relevant action sufficiently visible.
+Requires one eligible attacking-context video or selected session with the relevant action sufficiently visible.

 Longitudinal